mikeester/merchant-docs/README.md

 ```

 #### Order Completed:
-Indicates that the order has been fully processed, and the crypto purchase was successful.
+Indicates that the order has been processed, and the cryptocurrency purchase was successful.

 ```json
 {